synadia-io/callout.go/README.md

 A more complicated example using
 [delegated authentication can be found here](examples/delegated/README.md).

+### WebSocket

+When using websockets, the `websocket` configuration on the server can specify

+- `jwt_cookie` (only if using delegated auth), `user_cookie`, `pass_cookie`,
+  `token_cookie`, these options specify the name of a cookie that is mapped to the connect option of the same name.
+Note that because of CORS, the cookies will have to be `Secure` and `SameSite` (`HttpOnly` is good too) (at least for browsers).
+This enables websockets on a browser to the connection options injected on HTTP server.

 ## More Examples TBD (look at the source Luke)